-Obje ctives Cont rols 01 To provide for recreational opportunities for swimming without compromising the amenity of the adjoining properties.
-C1 C2 The swimming pool does not occupy the deep soil landscaped area.
-Excavation beyond the controls in O2 O3 To limit excavation.
-To retain trees and vegetation of Section B3.4 is permitted to accommodate a backyard swimming pool, where the pool is outside the building envelope. landscape value.
+B3.7 External areas > 3.7.4 Ancillary development - swimming pools Objectives Controls O1 To provide for recreational opportunities for swimming without compromising the amenity of the neighbouring properties.
+O2 To limit excavation.
+O3 To retain trees and vegetation of landscape value.
+C1 The swimming pool does not occupy the deep soil landscaped area.
+C2 Excavation beyond the controls in Section B3.4 is permitted to accommodate a backyard swimming pool, where the pool is outside the building envelope.
 Note: This concession does not apply to a swimming pool in a basement area.
 C3 The swimming pool (measured from the water edge) is at least 1.8m from property boundaries.
 C4 The swimming pool surrounds are no more than 1.2m above or below the existing ground level.
-C5 The swimming pool is no deeper than 2m from the pool surround level (refer to Figure 25).
+C5 The swimming pool is no deeper than 2m from the pool surround level (refer to Figure 27).
 C6 The location and design of the swimming pool and associated works do not adversely impact on prescribed trees (refer to Chapter E3 Tree Management).